ChabaneAmaury/The-BlindGame-Java/README.md

 Download latest version [here !](https://github.com/Gildur7161/Blindtest/releases)

 If you have already Java installed on your computer, just download the "without JRE" version.
-If you're not sure or you don't know what is Java or what is JRE, download the "with JRE" version.
+If you're not sure or you don't know what is Java or what is JRE, or just if you want a portable version, download the "with JRE" version.

 No need to install, just uncompress it wherever you want and you're done !